The PET tracer [11C]MODAG-005 targets alpha-synuclein aggregates in the brain

 Abstract

-Synucleinopathies are neurodegenerative diseases characterized by the presence of brain inclusions containing the pathologically aggregated protein α-synuclein (αSYN).
-The development of a positron emission tomography tracer to detect aggregates of misfolded αSYN would revolutionize disease monitoring and the evaluation of therapeutic efficacy.
-Here we present the development and preclinical in vitro and in vivo validation of [11C]MODAG-005.
-In vitro binding experiments demonstrate subnanomolar binding affinity to recombinant αSYN fibrils as well as to αSYN inclusions in human brain tissue.
-Specific binding in multiple system atrophy brain tissue was detected using autoradiography and microautoradiography, and was validated through immunostaining.
-In vivo, [11C]MODAG-005 shows good brain penetration, rapid clearance from brain tissue and low metabolite formation in rodents and non-human primates.
-In addition, a pronounced binding and a good signal-to-noise ratio were achieved in an αSYN fibril-injected rat model and in an αSYN(A30P) transgenic mouse model in correlation to the pathological load.
-To validate its value for therapy development, we show target engagement of the drug candidate anle138b in the brain tissues from αSYN(A30P) mouse and multiple system atrophy as well as in vivo in αSYN fibril-injected rats.
-Finally, our translational approach in a first-in-human patient with clinically established MSA, revealed a marked tracer binding in regions affected by αSYN pathology, particularly in the striatum, where the pattern corresponded with the neurodegeneration shown by dopamine transporter single-photon emission computed tomography.
+Synucleinopathies are neurodegenerative diseases characterized by the presence of brain inclusions containing the pathologically aggregated protein α-synuclein.
+The development of a positron emission tomography tracer to detect aggregates of misfolded α-synuclein could revolutionize early diagnosis, disease monitoring, and the evaluation of therapeutic efficacy.
+Here, we present the development, preclinical validation, and first-in-human evaluation of [11C]MODAG-005.
+In vitro binding experiments demonstrated subnanomolar binding affinity to recombinant α-synuclein fibrils and to α-synuclein inclusions in human brain tissue.
+Specific binding in multiple system atrophy (MSA) brain tissue was detected using autoradiography and microautoradiography and was validated through immunostaining.
+In vivo, [11C]MODAG-005 showed good brain penetration, rapid clearance from brain tissue, and low metabolite formation in rodents and nonhuman primates.
+In addition, a pronounced binding and a good signal-to-noise ratio were achieved in an α-synuclein fibril-injected rat model and in an α-synuclein (A30P) transgenic mouse model in correlation to the pathological load.
+To validate the potential of [11C]MODAG-005 for therapeutic development, we showed target engagement of the drug candidate anle138b in the brain tissues from α-synuclein (A30P) mice and patients with multiple system atrophy as well as in vivo in α-synuclein fibril-injected rats.
+Last, first-in-human imaging demonstrated [11C]MODAG-005 binding in brain regions affected by α-synuclein pathology in patients with clinically established MSA cerebellar type, MSA cerebellar and parkinsonian type, and Parkinson’s disease.

 DOI